elysiajs/documentation/docs/essential/route.md

 app.handle(new Request('http://localhost/')).then(console.log)
 ```

-Unlike mock function, `Elysia.handle` is a function that execute when a new Request is first pass to the server.
+**Elysia.handle** is a function to process an actual request sending to the server.

-Elysia then use the `Request` to process all of the data before passing it to a route handler.

-Calling `Elysia.handle` means you can execute a Request pass to the web server, and expect it to behave like an actual Request passing to the server unlike simulating or mock.
+Unlike unit test's mock, **you can expect it to behave like an actual request** sent to the server.

-`Elysia.handle` is handy for creating unit tests for your Elysia server.
+**Elysia.handle** is usually useful to simulate or creating unit tests.

 ## Custom Method

-In any case if you need to define a custom HTTP Method or handle the method that Elysia doesn't provide out of the box, you can use `Elysia.route`.

-Unlike other route registration function, `Elysia.route` accepts first parameter as HTTP Verb, and the rest parameters follow normal route registration function.
+We can accept custom HHTP Method with `Elysia.route`.

 ```typescript
 import { Elysia } from 'elysia'